Rheumatoid Arthritis Life Insurance Cover

 The severity of this condition depends on the part of the eye affected.

-RA is not fatal on its own, but life expectancy is shorter than the general population for those with the disease due to the extra-articular complications and the side effects of treatment.
+RA is not fatal on its own, but life expectancy is shorter than that of the general population for those with the disease due to the extra-articular complications and the side effects of treatment.

 Extra-articular complications increase with occurrences of ischaemic heart disease and stroke in those with RA.

-A diagnosis of RA comes from the body’s symptoms and is supported by blood test results.
+A diagnosis of RA is based on the body’s symptoms and supported by blood test results.

 One test is for the Rheumatoid Factor (RF) antibody in the blood.
 RF is positive in about 80 percent of RA patients.